coertklaver/solve-it/README.md

 A utility script is provided, `reporting_scripts/generate_excel_from_kb.py`.
 This python3 script will generate an Excel spreadsheet (solve-it.xlsx) based on the current version of the json data (using the solve-it.json categorisations).
 This uses the Python xlsxwriter package.

-Pre-generated xlsx files can be found in the [releases](https://github.com/SOLVE-IT-DF/solve-it/releases) section.
+Pre-generated xlsx files can be found in the [releases](https://github.com/SOLVE-IT-DF/solve-it/releases) section, published at regular intervals.
+The most up-to-date version can be found [here](https://github.com/SOLVE-IT-DF/solve-it/blob/main/.repo_info/solve-it-latest.xlsx), which is auto-generated on each commit.

 A another utility script `reporting_scripts/generate_evaluation.py` can be used with a list of technique IDs provided as command line arguments.
 This provides a repackaged checklist of the supplied technqiues, with their weaknesses and potential mitigations.
 This can be used to review a case, an SOP, a tool workflow, and more.
 See example in [SOLVE-IT examples repository](https://github.com/SOLVE-IT-DF/solve-it-examples/tree/main/forensic_workflow_example_forensic_imaging).